stevedooley73/testdoc/source/index.html.md

 # Data Dictionary
+Assess' Risk Factors are pulled from a broad range of categories:

 ## Area Characteristics

-Here are the amazing features from Area Characteristics.
+Risk Factors from the "Area Characteristics" category:

 External Name | Bins | native_resolution | unit_of_measure | External Description
 ----------- | ----------- | ----------- | ----------- | -----------